CrueltySquad/CrueltySquad.github.io/README.md

-_Alvin sucks btw, you know who you are_
+_Jack sucks btw, you know who you are_